 Students should check in with the members of their committee regularly in order to show their progress, providing written chapters and drafts on an agreed-upon schedule.
-The dissertation, when written, must follow the format guidelines of the Graduate Division (available from the Graduate Division website), and should also follow the standards and protocols of the discipline.
+The dissertation, when written, must follow the format guidelines of the Graduate Division (available at www.graduate.ucr.edu), and should also follow the standards and protocols of the discipline.